Chapter 1. Configuring and deploying OpenShift Lightspeed

 Prerequisites

-• You are logged in to the OpenShift Container Platform web console as a user account that has permission to create a cluster-scoped custom resource (CR) file, such as a user with the cluster-admin role.
+• You have logged in to the OpenShift Container Platform web console as a user account that has permission to create a cluster-scoped custom resource (CR) file, such as a user with the cluster-admin role.

 • You have an LLM provider available for use with the OpenShift Lightspeed Service.